you-think-you-are-special/ReliableQueue/README.md

    })
    queue.pop()
        .then(job => {
-        //do something
+        //do something..
-        return queue.backToQueue('Not ready yet')
+        return queue.backToQueue('Wait for something')
        })
        .then(job => {
-           //do something
+           //do something..
            return queue.success()
        })
        .catch(e => {